jakazzy/me/content/post/learn-algorithms.md

       console.log(binarySearch(myList, 3));

 ## BIG O NOTATION
-Big O Notaion provides insight on the maximum number of operations an algorithm perform to run.
+Big O Notaion provides insight on the maximum number of operations an algorithm can perform.
 The focus is on run time of an algorithm.
-This is not necessaril how fast an algorithm will run but rather how an increase in the size of input will increase an algorithm's run time.
+This is not necessarily how fast an algorithm will run but rather how an increase in the size of input will increase an algorithm's run time.

 The Common Big O Notation Runtimes include: